Lomphy/Lomphy.github.io/projects/RaspiSlideshowServer.md

 To test if everythin works, reboot your Raspberry Pi and it should automatically start the slideshow.
 To exit press Esc.

+---
+Source for this part of the tutorial: [Ben Hoey](https://bhoey.com/blog/photo-slideshows-using-raspberry-pi/)

+---